ziadoz/dotfiles/README.md

 ## Todos
 * Implement parts of [Sensible Bash](http://mrzool.cc/writing/sensible-bash/).
 * Look at adding `httrack` to HomeBrew packages.
+* Work out which existings apps on laptop can be installed via Cask and add them to the playbook.
 * Use `apm` command to install Atom packages and themes.
 Need to get Atom and other apps installed too.

 ## Links